 In keeping with Dr Stevenson’s request the Stevenson Fund makes available annually three bursaries of up to a value of £7,500 each.
-These are open to female students from Imperial College who are studying for degrees in Physics, Chemistry, Maths, Life Sciences and Geology, and students studying in the Centre for Environmental Policy, to undertake an international research placement of up to a maximum of three months with a leading female professor in a similar institution.
+These are open to female students from Imperial College who are studying for degrees in the Departments of Physics, Chemistry, Maths, Life Sciences and Geology, and students studying in the Centre for Environmental Policy, to undertake an international research placement of up to a maximum of three months with a leading female academic in a similar institution.

 The Stevenson Fund is aimed at assisting the long-term scientific careers and ambitions of women in key scientific disciplines in which there is significant female under-representation.
 Where possible, we would encourage students from the collaborating institutions to reciprocate the visit in future years and to grow international networks amongst our students and researchers.
 To recognise Dr Stevenson’s own career this could include the University of Otago.